riedelcastro/riedelcastro.github.com/index.md

 title: Sebastian Riedel
 ---

 I'm currently a Researcher at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/).
-I am also a Reader<sup>1</sup> at the [University College London](http://www.ucl.ac.uk) and an [Allen Distinguished Investigator](http://www.pgafamilyfoundation.org/programs/investigators-fellows/key-initiative/adi-artificial-intelligence-awards), leading the [Machine Reading Lab](http://mr.cs.ucl.ac.uk/).
+I am also a Professor at[University College London](http://www.ucl.ac.uk) and an [Allen Distinguished Investigator](http://www.pgafamilyfoundation.org/programs/investigators-fellows/key-initiative/adi-artificial-intelligence-awards), leading the [Machine Reading Lab](http://mr.cs.ucl.ac.uk/).
 Before that I was a postdoc and research scientist with [Andrew McCallum](http://people.cs.umass.edu/~mccallum/) at [UMass Amherst](http://cs.umass.edu), a researcher at [Tokyo University](http://www.u-tokyo.ac.jp/en/) and [DBCLS](http://dbcls.rois.ac.jp/en/) with [Tsujii Junichi](http://en.wikipedia.org/wiki/Jun'ichi_Tsujii), and a PhD student with [Ewan Klein](http://homepages.inf.ed.ac.uk/ewan/) at the [University of Edinburgh](http://www.ed.ac.uk/home).

 I work on [teaching machines how to read and reason](http://mr.cs.ucl.ac.uk/), in the intersection of Natural Language Processing (NLP) and Machine Learning.
 Recently, I have been tackling these problems via forms of end-to-end differentiable program interpreters as well as adversarial regularisation.
 I am generally interested in deep learning, good old graphical models as well as old-school symbolic AI.